augustomtt/keylogger-daemon/README.md

 Keystroke logging, often referred to as keylogging or keyboard capturing, is the action of recording (logging) the keys struck on a keyboard, typically covertly, so that a person using the keyboard is unaware that their actions are being monitored.
 Data can then be retrieved by the person operating the logging program.

 ## Compile and run
- - Compile the code: `gcc daemon-keylogger.c -o keylogger`
+ - Compile the code: `gcc daemon-keylogger.c -o keyloggerd`
- - Start the daemon: `sudo ./keylogger`
+ - Start the daemon: `sudo ./keyloggerd`
- - Check if everything is working properly: `ps -xj | grep keylogger`
+ - Check if everything is working properly: `ps -xj | grep keyloggerd`
  - A simplified way to check if it's running without using grep is `ps -e`, the process may be found at the bottom of the results

 ## Test the output